-With the deterioration of the global economy, we will need to prudently manage our investment portfolio, keep tight controls over operational expenditures, and keep a close watch on our capital levels to make sure capital is not at risk of falling below management set targets.
+With the deterioration of the global economy, we will need to prudently manage our investment portfolio, assess interest rate, concentration and credit risks and continue to keep tight controls over operational expenditures.

 Key Strategic Risks

 ICBC's Corporate Risk Framework is approved by its Board of Directors and defines the approach used to assess and manage corporate risk to an acceptable level.
 Consistent with good governance practices and insurance sector practices, ICBC manages risk from an organization-wide perspective.
 The framework goes beyond strategic risk to describe management's approach to managing risk for its key change initiatives, and managing risk at an operational level.